Legal and ethical issues

 It may not be entirely clear who owns the data, but it is of great importance.
 Only the owner is entitled to distribute licenses, even free licenses, for the use of data.

 The processing of personal data is carried out in strict compliance with the principles and requirements laid down in the GDPR (General Data Protection Regulation), the DSG (Data Protection Act) and the FOG (Research Organisation Act).
-An examination of the lawfulness of the processing must always be carried out on a case-by-case basis.
+Examination of the lawfulness of the processing must always be carried out on a case-by-case basis.

 Further information on this topic can be found on the TU Wien Data Protection, opens an external URL in a new window website.
 Contact persons: